transcelerate/ddf-sdr-api/README.md

 "StudyHistory": {
 	// This parameter will be used to restrict the historical data (last 30/60/90 days) in study history endpoint response, if no date filters are passed in request.
 	// Keep this value as "-1" to disable this restriction.
-    "DateRange": "No. of days"
+    "DateRange": "30"
  },
- "isGroupFilterEnabled": true  // change value to false to disable user based data filtering, "isAuthEnabled": true  // change value to false to disable authorization "ApiVersionUsdmVersionMapping":"" //Api Version -> USDM Version Mapping JSON must be converted to JSON String and should be added
+ "isGroupFilterEnabled": true  // change value to false to disable user based data filtering, "isAuthEnabled": true  // change value to false to disable authorization "ApiVersionUsdmVersionMapping":"" // {"SDRVersions":[{"apiVersion":"v1","usdmVersions":["1.0"]},{"apiVersion":"v2","usdmVersions":["1.9"]}]}
 ```
+> **Note**
+> **API to USDM Version mapping** - SDR supports 3 major USDM versions at a given point in time along with all their minor versions.
+API endpoints are up-versioned for breaking changes in USDM (API V1 -> USDM V1.0, API V2 -> USDM 1.9).

 3. Then, In the Visual Studio IDE, on clicking the IIS Express Icon or on pressing F5, WebApi solution will start running locally.

 4. The browser will automatically open the Swagger UI having the SDR API specifications.

-**Azure Function**
+**Azure Function App**
+1. An Azure Function App is developed to capture Change Audit.
+An Azure ServiceBus queue message triggers this function app.
+To run the Azure Function App locally, creation of Azure ServiceBus queue is mandatory.
-1. For running the Azure Function locally, a local.settings.json file must be created and must be copied to the root folder of TransCelerate.SDR.AzureFunctions project.
+2. A local.settings.json file must be created and must be copied to the root folder of TransCelerate.SDR.AzureFunctions project.

-2. Edit the local.settings.json and add the values for below mentioned settings.
+3. Edit the local.settings.json and add the values for below mentioned settings.

 ```